reservoir#

 13.0.0.a |

-The releation between volume and head is required and given by the vol_head attribute, which is a piecewise linear XY-curve.
+The relation between volume and level is required and given by the vol_head attribute, which is a piecewise linear XY-curve.
+The vol_head curve should go above the point (max_vol, hrl) to describe overflow situations.
 The total reservoir volume before forced overflow is given by max_vol.
-The max_vol can either represent only the active volume or the full volume of the reservoir.
+The max_vol attribute can either represent only the active volume or the full volume of the reservoir.
 If only the active volume is considered, lrl will coincide with zero volume.

 The user can specify different types of reservoir limits to enforce correct physical behaviour and to enforce different physical and environmental restrictions.
-Figure 1 illustrates the available reservoir limits and Table 1 gives an overview of which inputs and outputs that relates to the different limits.
+Figure 1 illustrates the available reservoir level limits and Table 1 gives an overview of their related inputs and outputs.

 Figure 1: Overview of reservoir limit types. |